jssql1234/docs-sqlacc/docs/usage/Tools/RTM/faq.md

 ![rename-component](../../../../static/img/usage/tools/rtm-faq/rename-component.jpg)

-1. Click Icon here (eg DBText)
+1. Click the icon here (eg DBText)
 2. Click on the place to be print/shown
-3. At the Properties for XXXXXX, look for Identity | UserName & change the Name you like (Only Alphanumeric & no spacing)
+3. At the Properties for XXXXXX, look for Identity | UserName & change the Name as you like (Only Alphanumeric & no spacing)

 ## Why when Export to PDF format the Company Logo looks "ugly"?